I’m going to let you into a secret. Most people don’t want to be rich.

 A goal based approach involves focusing on far away outcomes.
 It often leads to endless analysis, prediction, procrastination and other things that don’t involve doing something useful RIGHT NOW.

-Financial independence in general (and investing in particular) is a game where you can’t control the outcome.
+Investing is a game where you can’t control the outcome.
 You can only control the process.
-Its fine to have a goal like “become financially independent by 40” as a goal.
-But things happen that can knock you off course (things like market crashes…or kids).
+It’s fine to have a net worth goal.
+But things outside of your control (e.g. market falls) can reduce your net worth.

 As Mark Manson explains in The Subtle Art of Not Giving a Fuck, a lot of the fear of failure comes from paying too much attention to (the wrong) goals.
 For example, if your goal is to make everyone like you, that’s setting yourself up for failure.
 You’ll be anxious because success is out of your control.